The McGill International TB Centre has Associate Members in other Institutions who participate regularly with Full Members of the Centre

 Dr. Anete Trajman, MD, PhD

-Visiting Professor at the Federal University of Rio de Janeiro, Brazil and Adjunct Professor at McGill University.
-Programme Secretary of The TB Section of the International Union of Tuberculosis and Lung Diseases.
+Full Professor at the Federal University of Rio de Janeiro, Brazil and Adjunct (visiting) Professor at McGill University.
+Officer of the TB Section of the International Union of Tuberculosis and Lung Diseases 2017-2021.
 Member of the Advisory Board of the Brazilian National Tuberculosis Programme.
 Researcher (grantee) of the Brazilian Ministry of Science and Technology.
 Member of the Reviewers College of the Canadian Institute of Health Research.
-Associate Editor for BMC Health Services research and Plos One.
-Ex-president of the Brazilian TB Research Network (Rede-TB), currently coordinator of the Clinical Trial Department of Rede-TB.
+Associate Editor for BMC Health Services research, Plos One and Plos Global Health.
+Former president of the Brazilian TB Research Network (Rede-TB), currently coordinator of the Clinical Research Department of Rede-TB.

 Rio de Janeiro, Brazil | atrajman [at] gmail.com (E-Mail) | Google scholar